sucho-archiving/sucho-archiving.github.io/browsertrix.md

 Verify the website was captured by uploading the .wacz file to the Webrecorder's [ReplayWeb.Page](https://replayweb.page/).
 Once the archival file is loaded into ReplayWeb.page, it is served locally on your machine, and you can navigate the website.
 Focus on verifying that the main subcomponents of the site were saved, especially pages listed in the navbar.
 Many links on the site may be external to the domain you preserved.

 Upload that .wacz file to our [WACZ uploads form](https://forms.gle/N18MxWgoHtPB2xpz8).
-Make sure to add info the Notes field about any errors you encountered and any concerns you have aboaut the quality of the .wacz file.
+Make sure to change the Status to "Done" and add info to the Notes field about any errors you encountered and any concerns you have aboaut the quality of the .wacz file.
 The Quality Control team can verify your lingering questions.

 Once you've submitted the Google Form, your crawl is complete!
 Thank you for your work.
 Please mark in the spreadsheet the row's status as "Submitted," and continue on to the next item.